top of page

 EPISODE 2: The Untold

-Sankofa Chicago: The Untold exposes the gaps in how American history is taught, highlighting the overlooked contributions of Black and Brown communities.
-Centered on Chicago Public Schools—one of the districts leading the country in expanding this history—the film explores both the progress being made and the work that still lies ahead.
+Sankofa Chicago: The Untold, the second film in the Sankofa Chicago series, explores gaps in how American history is taught by highlighting the often-overlooked contributions of Black and Brown communities.
+Centered on Chicago Public Schools—one of the districts leading efforts to expand inclusive history—the film examines both the progress being made and the work that still lies ahead.

 EPISODE 3: 2024